RileyKenyon/RileyKenyon.github.io/_projects/(1) SGRE Project.md

 * Creating a command line interface to specify input values for inspection, while being modular for expansion
 * Exposure to wind renewable energy, familiarity with turbine components, blade defects and composition

-{% include elements/figure.html image="/img/2019/SGRE_testturbine_a_pressureside-1.png" caption="Stitched image of pressure side of Boulder Turbine T-01 utilizing meta-data and images acquired from the automated blade inspection camera." %}
+{% include elements/figure.html image="/img/2019/SGRE_testturbine_a_pressureside-1.png" caption="Stitched image of pressure side of Boulder Turbine T-01 utilizing meta-data and images acquired from the novel inspection solution." %}

 This position gave me an opportunity to implement computer vision on a SOC utilizing python while simultaneously exposing me to how business and product development operates within a large company.